z0li627/DS-Unit-3-Sprint-2-SQL-and-Databases/unit3-sprint2-sprint-challenge/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

+  Every employee have her/his territory.
+In the Employee table there is an employee ID.
+This ID is in the EmployeeTerritory table.
+Also there is a Territory ID in the EmployeeTerritory table.
+The Territory table also contains the Territory ID.
+So Employee table -> employee ID -> EmployeeTerritory table -> Territory ID -> Territory table.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

+  (I hope I understand this question right.)
+The DB is appropriate, when we choose the right DB software for the structure of the data we have.
+If it's unstructured or semi-structured data, or a mix of unstructured and relational data, we need NoSQL solution.
+With tabular relations in the data we need some relational database (MySQL, PostgreSQL)

 - What is "NewSQL", and what is it trying to achieve?

+  NewSQL is a class of relational database management systems that seek to provide the scalability of NoSQL systems for online transaction processing (OLTP) workloads while maintaining the ACID guarantees of a traditional database system.

 ### Part 5 - Turn it in!
 Provide all the files you wrote (`demo_data.py`, `northwind.py`), as well as